Acupressure Points for Gas Relieve and Prevention

 How Do You Relieve Gas in Babies

 • Make sure to burp your baby between and after drinking to prevent gas pains.
-If the baby does not eject, you can lay them down on their back for a few minutes and try again.
+If the baby does not eject, you can lie them down on their back for a few minutes and try again.

 How to Relieve Gas Pain in the Back